zhaohuic/Docs/docs/Software/md/lammps.md

         module purge
         module load foss/2021b LAMMPS

-        srun -n 32 -c 2 --cpu-bind=cores lmp -in test.in
+        srun -n $SLURM_NTASKS lmp -in test.in
         ```

 Then submit the job script using the sbatch command, e.g., assuming the job script name is `test_lammps.slurm`: